RothITguy-jitsi/alpine-vm-wordpress/README.md

 - Security headers via `mod_headers`: CSP, `X-Frame-Options`, `X-Content-Type-Options`, `Referrer-Policy`, `Permissions-Policy`.

 **Day-2 tooling**
+- **`wp-plugins.sh`** — WordPress-level update visibility: plugins, themes, and core.
+This covers a different layer than `update.sh`, and the difference matters. `update.sh` and Trivy cover the **container image** (OS packages, PHP, WordPress core).
+Plugins and themes live in the mounted `wp-content` volume, so an image update never touches them — and per Patchstack's *State of WordPress Security in 2026*, of the 11,334 vulnerabilities disclosed in 2025, roughly **91% were in plugins and 9% in themes, with about six in core**. `wp-plugins.sh status` shows what's out of date (including inactive plugins, whose code is still on disk and still reachable); a weekly cron reports pending updates via syslog.
+It **never auto-updates** — see [Known Limitations](#known-limitations) for why that's deliberate.
+Runs the official `wordpress:cli` image, digest-pinned like the other three.
 - `update.sh` — per-component updates, Trivy pre-scan, an exclusive lock, and a candidate/cutover pattern for WordPress so production never loses port 80 mid-update. `all` and `digest-check` now run every component regardless of an earlier one failing, and print a per-component OK/FAILED summary at the end instead of stopping silently partway through.
 - `wp-hardening.sh` — toggle 8G Firewall / xmlrpc / uploads-PHP-execution / `WP_DEBUG`, callable remotely via `qm guest exec`.
 - `validate-wordpress.sh` (also `wp-validate`) — live functional checks across every layer, scoped to one area with `--section`, with a concrete copy-paste remediation command attached to every failure.